 Companies House WebCheck provides much of the free information that is available on the newer Companies House Service.
 Furthermore, it can be used to view a company’s filing history and also purchase copies of filed document images and company reports – including current officer appointments, mortgage statements, and company records.

 To purchase company documents and reports through WebCHeck, you simply need to register a password and email address online.
 Companies House will then contact you when your requested documents are available to access and download securely.

 Please be aware, however, that the WebCHeck facility is being phased out to be fully replaced by the Companies House Service.
-The exact timetable for the winding down of this service is not yet known, but we will keep our customers and readers up-to-date on this matter by providing further information as and when available from Companies House.
+The exact timetable for the winding down of this service is not yet known, but we will keep our customers and readers up to date on this matter by providing further information as and when it becomes available from Companies House.